 Your journey begins in Cable Bay, where a short trek through the farmland to Sentinel Hill will reward you with panoramic views over the rocky headlands that encircle the calm and serene bay.
 Relax here for a while, revelling in the beauty of this historic marine reserve, before heading down the road to the Adventure Park for some adrenaline pumping action.
-Whether you choose to go paint balling, quad biking, horse riding or zipping through the treetops on the skywire, we can almost guarantee you won’t want to leave.
+Whether you choose to go paint balling, quad biking, mountain-biking or zipping through the treetops on the skywire, we can almost guarantee you won’t want to leave.

 Back in the city, take a stroll along the length of the Maitai River, weaving through the central business district and crossing over a footbridge to the base of Botanical Hill.
 Here, set proudly atop the hill, you’ll find the Centre of New Zealand viewing platform, the central trig point from the 1870’s, and a place offering panoramic views over Tasman Bay and the Western Ranges.
 Returning to the city along the waters edge, you may choose to end your day dining alfresco at one of the riverside restaurants, before retreating to your private poolside studio.
 Or, you could head to the buzzing central dining precinct at the Top of Trafalgar, moving between restaurants for each course in a moveable feast extravaganza, before a luxurious night stay at a 5-star hotel.